In the News

 The writers are Democratic members of the House of Representatives from Georgia, Hawaii, California, Texas, Maine, New Jersey and Oregon.

 Challenging your own political party is not easy.
 I know because I've done it and I've paid the price.
+I've been removed from multiple committee assignments and had my legislation sidelined as retaliation by Democratic leadership for my unapologetic defense of Valley water and criticism of the State Water Resources Control Board.

 U.S. Agriculture Secretary Tom Vilsack visited California this week, meeting with growers, industry groups, and state officials to learn about the challenges facing agriculture.
 During his stop at Terranova Ranch in Fresno County, Secretary Vilsack heard from local producers about the impacts of drought.
-Secretary Vilsack noted that the U.S.
+Secretary Vilsack noted that the U.S. Department of Agriculture (USDA) may need to rethink assistance programs to better address the unique situation in California.

 "We have got to be able to have the Secretary of Agriculture to have some funds available there," Scott said, noting WHIP-Plus is still paying for disasters going back to 2019.
 "Our appropriations process sometimes takes two years.
 Many of our farmers haven't gotten the aid yet."